 Pros of Bourbon

-The very classic style of liquor that is a tradition to the United States.
+- The very classic style of liquor that is a tradition in the United States.

 Cons of Bourbon